cything/nixcp/README.md

       --signing-key <SIGNING_KEY>
           Path to the file containing signing key e.g. ~/cache-priv-key.pem --region <REGION>
-          If unspecified, will get it form AWS_DEFAULT_REGION envar or the AWS default --endpoint <ENDPOINT>
+          If unspecified, will get it form AWS_DEFAULT_REGION envar or default to us-east-1 --endpoint <ENDPOINT>
-          If unspecifed, will get it from AWS_ENDPOINT_URL envar or the AWS default e.g. https://s3.example.com --profile <PROFILE>
+          If unspecifed, will get it from AWS_ENDPOINT envar e.g. https://s3.example.com --skip-signature-check
-          AWS profile to use

   -h, --help
           Print help
-  -V, --version
-          Print version
 ```

 ## Install with nix